oracle/macaron/docs/source/pages/tutorials/rebuild_third_party_artifacts.rst

 Step 2: Generate a Build Specification File
 *******************************************

 After analysis is complete, you can generate a buildspec for the package using the ``gen-build-spec`` command.
+For more details, refer to the :ref:`gen-build-spec-command-cli`.

 .. code-block:: shell